stepanenko/stepanenko/readme.md

 **Done** - [**Code**](https://github.com/joshribakoff/redux-10000-todos)

-Your code isn’t the product of your self expression any more than a painter’s paintbrush is the product of their self expression.
+> _Your code isn’t the product of your self expression any more than a painter’s paintbrush is the product of their self expression.
 Code is the tool.
-The program is the product.
+The program is the product._

+> _The code is a black box, and what users enjoy is the program._